Viral Gene Therapy for Neurometabolic Disorders

-To further refine the mo-br rescue and plan a path forward to human application, we are currently pursuing an approach that combines brain-directed ICV administration of rAAV9 or rAAVrh10, more potent AAV serotypes than rAAV5, with subcutaneous injections of copper histidine, the compound and mode of administration we employ in our Menkes disease clinical trial.
-Preliminary results suggest improved performance on tests of motor coordination and muscle strength compared with rAAV5 and augur well for future FDA IND (investigational new drug) approval, which will permit a clinical trial of this approach in selected Menkes disease patients with profound loss-of-function mutations in the ATP7A copper transporter.
+To further refine the mo-br rescue and plan a path forward to human application, we are currently pursuing an approach that combines brain-directed ICV administration of rAAV9 or rAAVrh10, more potent AAV serotypes than rAAV5, with subcutaneous injections of copper histidinate, the compound and mode of administration we employ in our Menkes disease clinical trial.
+Results suggest improved survival and performance quality using rAAV9 and subcutaneous copper and thus augur well for future FDA IND (investigational new drug) approval, which will permit a first-in-human clinical trial of this approach in Menkes disease patients with complete loss-of-function mutations in the ATP7A copper transporter.

 Disease mechanisms that underlie ATP7A–related distal motor neuron degeneration

 The P-type ATPase ATP7A regulates cellular copper homeostasis by its activity at the trans-Golgi network (TGN) and plasma membrane (PM), with its location normally governed by intracellular copper concentration.
 In addition to causing Menkes disease, defects in ATP7A may lead to the disease variants occipital horn syndrome and ATP7A–related distal motor neuropathy, a newly discovered adult-onset condition for which the precise pathophysiology has been obscure.
 We characterized the two ATP7A motor-neuropathy mutations (T994I, P1386S) and identified molecular mechanisms for abnormal intracellular trafficking.
 In the patients' fibroblasts, total internal reflection fluorescence (TIRF) microscopy indicated a shift in steady-state equilibrium of ATP7AT994I and ATP7AP1386S, with excess PM accumulation.
 Transfection of 293T cells and NSC-34 motor neurons with the mutant alleles tagged with Venus fluorescent protein also showed enhanced PM localization and delayed endocytic retrieval of the mutant alleles to the TGN.

 - Principal Investigator, 90-CH-0149: Early copper histidine treatment in Menkes disease: relationship of molecular defects to neurodevelopmental outcomes